Comparative Literature

 Instrumental Language

 Your fourth language may be instrumental, that is, a tool for reading criticism, for engaging with philological and/or historical issues, or for making the first steps toward eventually studying the literature and attaining fluency.
 You may fulfill department requirements for the fourth language by taking an upper-level language course in your instrumental language.
 (In such cases you must consult the DGS for approval, as the necessary level of coursework varies by language.
-E.g., for many languages, two years of formal language training are required, while for languages such as Arabic, Chinese, Japanese, and Korean, four years of formal language training are required).
-You also may demonstrate instrumental knowledge by passing a reading exam administered by the Department Administrator.
+For example, for many languages, two years of formal language training are required, while for languages such as Arabic, Chinese, Japanese, and Korean, four years of formal language training are required.)
+You also may demonstrate instrumental knowledge by passing a reading exam administered by the department administrator.
 You may take this exam as many times as needed, but you must pass it by the end of the G3 year.
 For more on this exam, see below.
 The instrumental language is an option that may appeal to students who seek in three languages a command that includes not just reading but also speaking, listening, and writing, and in one language a reading knowledge only; other students may choose to develop full command of all four languages.

 Premodern or Cross-Cultural Language